top of page

 “Not that.
 Headed west is all.”

 “Belu wept!
 What on earth for?
-Only dogs, diggers, an’ witches wander out that way.
-Other’n a few foolhardy sodbusters, speakin’ in tongues an’ askin’ for the trouble they find.”
+Only dogs an’ witches wander out that way.
+Other’n a few foolhardy sodbusters, speakin’ in tongues an’ askin’ for the trouble they find.
+An’ you don’t sound like one o’ those.”

 I watched the realization dawn on his dead features.